tuw-robotics/mr2022/README.md

 #### Avoid obstacle
 * Your vehicle can drive to a goal location even if there is obstacle with 1x1m (movable box) in size in between.
 (25 Points)
+  * If the local planner is not able to navigate to the next waypoint because it is obstructed it switches to an alternative controller.
 * * TODO: ...
 * Your vehicle can drive to a goal location even if there is a cave obstacle such the one [-5,-3] in between.
 (25 Points)
 * * TODO: ...